afagot/GIF_OfflineAnalysis/README.md

 * `Offline-Rate.csv` : contains the summary of the noise/gamma rates and clusters
 * `Offline-Current.csv` : contains the summary of the currents and voltages applied on the RPCs
 * `Offline-L0-EffCl.csv` : contains the summary of the level 0 efficiency and muon cluster information without tracking

+Note that these 3 CSV files are created along there "headers" (file containing the names of the data columns) and are automatically merged together when the offline analysis is used via the *RunDQM* button of the WebDCS.
+Thus, the resulting files are :

+* `Rates.csv`
+* `Currents.csv`
+* `L0-EffCl.csv`